roy-jingyang/Org-Learn_Exe_Context/BPM_2022/README.md

   case type, activity type, and time type of the execution context.

 Note that in the labeled CSV, the case types, activity type, time types, and execution contexts are integer labels.
-To inteprete their meanings in terms of the categorization rules, search for those integer labels in the `ODTMiner[...]_solutions.out` file to find the categorization rules.
+To interpret their meanings in terms of the categorization rules, search for those integer labels in the `ODTMiner[...]_solutions.out` file to find the categorization rules.
 For example: